RI-SE/ATOS/modules/EsminiAdapter/README.md

 # ROS parameters
-The follwing ROS parameters can be set for `EsminiAdapter`:
+The following ROS parameters can be set for `EsminiAdapter`:
 - `open_scenario_file` - Name of the OpenSCENARIO-file.
 The file must end in `.xosc` and be located in the `osc`-directory.